RodAlc24/baup/README.md

 ### Pull

-This command works exactly the same as push or commit, but for pulling any changes to the local repository from the remote repository.
+This command works the same as push or commit, but for pulling any changes to the local repository from the remote repository.

 ### Edit